HighResMusicPlayer/hrmp/doc/DEVELOPERS.md

 #### Generate user and developer guide

 This process is optional.
-If you choose not to generate the PDF and HTML files, you can opt out of downloading these dependencies, and the process will automatically skip the generation.
+If you choose not to generate the PDF and HTML files by `-DDOCS=FALSE`, you can opt out of downloading these dependencies, and the process will automatically skip the generation.

 1. Download dependencies